v3he/v3he.github.io/_posts/2022-08-16-hackthebox-retired.md

 title: HackTheBox - Retired
 date: 2022-08-16 11:00:00 +0800
 categories: [HackTheBox, Medium]
-tags: [buffer-overflow, reverse-engineering, local-file-disclosure, rop-chain]
+tags: [buffer-overflow, reverse-engineering, local-file-disclosure, rop-chain, binfmt_misc]
-img_path: /assets/img/machine/retired/
+img_path: /assets/img/machines/retired/
 ---

 Retired machine starts with a `Local File Disclosure` vulnerability in the web page, which we will use to download a binary used to validate a license file, this binary has a buffer overflow vulnerability which will allow us to gain access as www-data when uploading a modified license file.
 Later we will create a symbolic link to obtain the user's ssh key and be able to obtain a shell as the dev user.
 Finally we will abuse `binfmt_misc` to run a binary as root to get a shell.
 As a curiosity we will reverse engineer the license activation binary to see why it is vulnerable.